spcourse/sp1/modules/integrals/en/monte carlo/egg/index.md

 # The twitter egg!

-Write a function called `twitter.py`.
+Write a program called `twitter.py`.
 The program calculates the area of the Twitter egg.
 The circumference is determined by:

 $$ \sqrt{x^2+y^2} + \frac{2}{3}\sqrt{x^2+\left(\frac{5}{6}-y \right)^2 } = 1$$